 Why are the Nusa Islands so popular for diving

 There are dozens of dive sites around Nusa Lembongan, Nusa Penida, and Nusa Ceningan, with a bit of something for everyone.
-In fact, this is one of the few places on planet earth where you can traverse current-swept slopes, coral reefs filled with macro, and deep, rocky channels bustling with cleaner fish, reef mantas and mola mola – all in one day.
+In fact, this is one of the few places on the planet where you can traverse current-swept reef slopes, coral reefs filled with macro, and deep, rocky channels bustling with cleaner fish, reef mantas and mola mola – all in the same day.

 The best diving in Nusa Lembongan